Ione Skye: Personal life

-Skye married Adam Horovitz, a member of the Beastie Boys.
-The couple married in 1992, separated in 1995, and divorced in 1999.
+In 1992, Skye married Adam Horovitz, a member of the Beastie Boys.
+They separated in 1995, got back together in 1996, and separated again later that year and divorced in 2000.

 Skye then had a relationship with furniture designer David Netto.
-They had a daughter, Kate, born December 2001.
-Skye's home in Hollywood, and Netto's apartment in New York City were featured in the February 2003 issue of Vogue.
+They had a daughter, Kate, born in December 2001.
+Skye's Hollywood home and Netto's New York City apartment were featured in the February 2003 issue of Vogue.
 The two were engaged, but eventually separated.

 In 2008, Skye became engaged to Australian musician Ben Lee.
-On December 29, 2008, Skye and Lee were married in a Hindu wedding ceremony in India.
-They have one daughter, Goldie Priya Lee, born September 24, 2009.
+On December 29, 2008, Skye and Lee married in a Hindu wedding ceremony in India.
+They have a daughter, Goldie Priya, born September 24, 2009.

-In an extensive 2015 interview, Skye discussed her struggle with addiction, including bouts with alcoholism and other drug use.
+In a 2015 interview, Skye discussed her struggle with addiction, including bouts with alcoholism and other drug use.